deeplearning4j/deeplearning4j/ADRs/0015 - Unified Resource Manager.md

 The legacy model zoo uses simpler adler checksums for verification.
 Some download cache verification implementations use md5sum.

-We will use md5sum and standardize this for all resources.
+We  use md5sum and standardize this for all resources.

 Note that in order to avoid maintenance burdens md5 checksum verification will be optional.
-By default if a resource returns null or an empty string verification will not be performed.
+By default, if a resource returns null or an empty string verification will not be performed.
 This distinction is important for resource types such as test resources vs end user assets like pretrained model weights.